gstruct/terraform-provider-dockermachine/README.md

 ## Usage

 This provider makes available to Terraform all the docker-machine drivers as resources named "dockermachine\_\<drivername\>".
-All the creation flags of each driver (common or specific) are available as attributes of the resource.
+All the creation flags of each driver (common or specific) are available as attributes of the resource, with dash characters ("-") replaced by underlines ("_").
 Furthermore, the following computed attributes are available:

 * **address**: IP address of the docker machine
 * **docker\_url**: URL of the docker daemon